Leg Cramps at Night Every Night? Here's What Actually Helps

 The Broader Picture (Honest Assessment)

-A 2020 Cochrane review (PMID: 32956536) of 11 trials (735 participants) found magnesium is "unlikely to provide clinically meaningful cramp prophylaxis" for general idiopathic cramps in older adults.
+According to a 2020 Cochrane systematic review by Garrison et al. (PMID: 32956536), an analysis of 11 trials (735 participants) concluded magnesium is "unlikely to provide clinically meaningful cramp prophylaxis" for general idiopathic cramps in older adults.
 However, this review lumped different cramp types together.
 The nocturnal-specific evidence (Barna 2021) is more positive.

 Our interpretation: Magnesium probably won't fix all muscle cramps.
 But for nocturnal leg cramps specifically — the ones waking you up at 3am — the evidence supports trying it.
 It's safe, cheap, and the one well-designed RCT is positive.
 Read our full evidence review.